Why choose wood heat?

 Wood heat can provide the security of a heat source that doesn’t require any modern infrastructure.
 It works just as well as a primary heat source for an off-grid home as it does for an emergency heat source for an on-grid space when the power fails.
 In case of natural disasters, supply lines for propane and other fuels may stop running, but fuel for wood stoves can be foraged and processed locally.
 Most wood stoves are also capable of burning other solid fuels.
 Coal, charcoal, compressed logs, and even dried cow chips can be used as fuel in wood stoves for heating and cooking.

 A wood stove can also give off a mild wood smoke smell.
-I find the smell pleasant, but if you don’t like the smell of wood smoke, heating with wood may not be for you.
+If you don’t like the smell of wood smoke, heating with wood may not be for you.
 A properly managed wood stove shouldn’t make your space smell strongly of smoke, but a tuft of smoke might escape occasionally when you open the door.

-Burning firewood can be messy, since bringing wood into the house can bring dirt and insects with it, and the stove can create ash and soot in its immediate vicinity.
+Burning firewood can be messy, since bringing wood into the house can bring dirt and insects with it.
+Also, the stove can create ash and soot in its immediate vicinity.

 If you live in a densely populated area, the particulates given off in the smoke of a wood stove might be a problem.
-Some areas have regulations limiting the use of wood stoves, requiring the appliance to have a certification, or instituting a “burn ban” on bad air quality days.
+Some areas have regulations limiting the use of wood stoves, requiring the appliance to have a certification.
+On bad air quality days, a “burn ban” might be instituted .
 If you live in one of those areas, burning wood as your primary heat source might not be your best option.

 I personally love lighting and tending fires, and enjoy chopping wood.
 I don’t mind the occasional cleanup, and love the mild smell of wood smoke in my home.
 If any of these are a deal-breaker for you, then using a different heat source might be a better option.